blackjax-devs/blackjax/README.md

 easily composed and exchanged.
 We specialize these kernels by closure instead of passing parameters.

+### New algorithms

+We hope to make implementing and testing new algorithms easy with BlackJAX.
+Many basic methods are already implemented in the library, and you can use them to test new algorithms.
+Follow the [guidelines](https://blackjax-devs.github.io/blackjax/developer/guidelines.html) to implement your own method and test new ideas on existing methods without writing everything from scratch!

 ## Contributions

 Please follow our [short guide](https://github.com/blackjax-devs/blackjax/blob/main/CONTRIBUTING.md).